An "Opinion Reproduction Number" for Infodemics in a Bounded-Confidence Content-Spreading Process on Networks

-because $g_0(z) = e^{-\lambda(1 - z)}$.
-The transition value that determines whether content spread increases locally or decreases locally is
+because $g_0(z) = e^{-\lambda(1 - z)}$. {Substituting \Cref{eqn:unifprob} into \Cref{pois} allows us to calculate the opinion reproduction number in terms of the content state $x_0$, the receptiveness parameter $c$, and $\lambda$.
+At the infodemic threshold $R = 1$, the critical value $c^*$ of the receptiveness parameter that} determines whether content spread increases locally or decreases locally is

-When the receptiveness parameter $c > R$, the expected number of content shares increases from one level to the next in the early stages of content spread, so we expect the content to take hold in the population.
-Unsurprisingly, the condition $c > R$ is satisfied most easily for larger receptive parameter $c$ and larger mean degree $\lambda$.
-The content state $x_0$ has less impact than $c$ and the node degree, except when the content state is near $0$ or $1$.
+When the receptiveness parameter $c > c^*$, the expected number of content shares increases from one level to the next in the early stages of content spread, so we expect the content to take hold in a network.
+Unsurprisingly, the infodemic threshold $R = 1$ is exceeded most easily for larger values of the receptiveness parameter $c$ and networks with larger expected mean degree $\lambda$.} The content state $x_0$ has less impact than the receptiveness parameter $c$ and {the} {expected mean} degree, except when the content state is near $0$ or $1$.